-The circumstance is reported to the Director of TMH if - and only if -the incident is so serious that it ought to lead to suspension or expulsion from the educational institution.
+The circumstance is reported to the Director of VIA University College, Horsens if - and only if -the incident is so serious that it ought to lead to suspension or expulsion from the educational institution.
 In all other cases the Head of Department makes the decisions.

-The student is informed of the final decision in writing.
-The person who reported the incident and the student counselor will receive a copy - and a copy is added to the student's folder.
+The graduate is informed of the final decision in writing.
+The person who reported the incident and the graduate counselor will receive a copy - and a copy is added to the graduate's folder.